ajhenley/gitbook/variables.md

 ```
 At the top of the program we declare the variables.
 It's common practice to declare variables at the top of your method or class.
 Variables declared within a method are visible only within that method.

+A float uses less memory than a double.
+Floats should not be used for precise values, such as currency.
+The ```java.math.BigDecimal``` class is intended for currency values since it is more accurate.